joedolson/my-calendar/src/readme.txt

 * [Performance] Move custom location query into object creation to reduce DB calls.
 * Use try/catch in mc-ajax.js to handle case where href does not contain a full URL.
 * Autocomplete support for locations in admin.
+* Reset select elements in My Calendar nav to inline.

 = 3.2.13 =